 Coconut oil for skin and coat care

-A true all-round talent: Our COCONUT OIL.
+A true all-round talent: Organic COCONUT OIL.
 Coconut oil can be used to combat coat problems from the inside and outside.
 Administered with food, it strengthens the structures of the skin from the inside out.

 Coconut oil can also be used externally.
 Simply put a small dose in the hands and massage the coat and of course the skin.
 The results of this “treatment”, which is actually a totally natural beauty cure, are immediately noticeable.
 Similar to a hair conditioner, coconut oil supports the combability of longer dog hair, but makes every dog’s coat soft and shiny, regardless of the hair length.
 At the beginning of the coat care with coconut oil, this procedure may be carried out quietly two to three times a week – afterwards, when beautiful fur only needs to be maintained, once a week is also sufficient.